Skip to Main Content

 • Obtain Summaries of Sources – build a synopsis of the sources to help determine their relevance to the research questions underpinning the problem.

-• Outline and Structure an Argument – present information helpful to formulating an argument or an explanation for a stated position.
+• Outline and Structure an Argument – present information that assists in formulating an argument or an explanation for a stated position.

 • Draft and Iterate on a Final Essay – create a final essay based on a process of repeating the action of text generation on the results of each prior action [i.e., ask follow up questions to build on or clarify initial results].

-• Not connected to the Internet – although the generative AI systems may appear to possess a significant amount of information, most LLM’s are currently not mining the Internet for that information [Note that this is changing quickly.
+• Not Connected to the Internet.
+Although the generative AI systems may appear to possess a significant amount of information, most LLM’s are currently not mining the Internet for that information [note that this is changing quickly.
 For example, an AI chatbot feature is now embedded into Microsoft’s Bing search engine, but you'll probably need to pay for this feature in the future].
-Without a connection to the Internet, LLMs cannot provide real-time information about a topic and so the scope of research is limited and any new developments in a particular field of study will not be included in the responses.
+Without a connection to the Internet, LLMs cannot provide real-time information about a topic.
+As a result, the scope of research is limited and any new developments in a particular field of study will not be included in the responses.
 In addition, the LLMs can only accept input in text format.
-Therefore, other forms of communication such as videos, web sites, or images, are excluded as part of the inquiry prompts.
+Therefore, other forms of knowledge such as videos, web sites, audio recordings, or images, are excluded as part of the inquiry prompts.

-• Limitations in handling multiple tasks – generative AI systems perform best when given a single task or objective to focus on.
-If you ask LLMs to perform multiple tasks at the same time [e.g., a question that includes multiple sub-questions], the models will struggle to prioritize them, which will lead to a decrease in the effectiveness and accuracy of the results.
+• Limitations in Handling Multiple Tasks.
+Generative AI systems perform best when given a single task or objective to focus on.
+If you ask LLMs to perform multiple tasks at the same time [e.g., a question that includes multiple sub-questions], the models struggle to prioritize them, which will lead to a decrease in the accuracy and reliability of the results.

-• Potentially biased responses -- this is important to understand.
-While ChatGPT and other systems are trained on a large set of text data, that data has not been widely shared.
-You can ask the systems what sources they are using but their responses can not be independently verfied.
-Therefore, one cannot know what hidden biases or prejudices may exist within the data [i.e., it doesn't cite its sources].
-This means the LLM may generate responses that are biased or discriminatory.
+• Biased Responses.
+This is important to understand.
+While ChatGPT and other systems are trained on a large set of text data, that data has not been widely shared so that it can be reviewed and critically analyzed.
+You can ask the systems what sources they are using, but any responses can not be independently verified.
+Therefore, it is not possible to identify any hidden biases or prejudices that exist within the data [i.e., it doesn't cite its sources].
+This means the LLM may generate responses that are biased, discriminatory, or inappropriate in certain contexts.

 As they currently exist, ChatGPT and other Large Language Models truly are artificial in their intelligence.
-They cannot express thoughts or feelings and other affective constructs that help a reader intimately engage with the written word; the output contains words, but the systems are incapable of producing creative expressions or thoughts, such as, conveying the idea of willful deception like you might find in a poem or song lyric.
+They cannot express thoughts, feelings, or other affective constructs that help a reader intimately engage with the author's written words; the output contains text, but the systems are incapable of producing creative expressions or thoughts, such as, conveying the idea of willful deception and other narrative devices that you might find in a poem or song lyric.
+Although creative devices, such as metaphors, idioms, imagery or subtleties in narrative rhythm, style, or voice, are rarely used in academic writing, it does illustrate that personalizing the way you present your research [e.g., sharing a personal story relating to the significance of the topic or being asked to write a reflective paper] cannot be generated artificially.

 Ethical Considerations

-In the end, the ethics of whether to use ChatGTP or similar platforms to help write your research paper is up to you; it’s an introspective negotiation between you and your conscience.
-As noted by Bjork (2023) and others, though, it is important to keep in mind these overarching ethical problems related to using LLMs:
+In the end, the ethical choice of whether to use ChatGTP or similar platforms to help write your research paper is up to you; it’s an introspective negotiation between you and your conscience.
+As noted by Bjork (2023) and others, though, it is important to keep in mind the overarching ethical problems related to the use of LLMs.
+These include:

 1. LLMs Do Not Understand the Meaning of Words.
 Without meaning as a guide, these systems use algorithms that rely on formulating context clues, stylistic structures, writing forms, linguistic patterns, and word frequency in determining how to respond to queries.
 This functionality means that, by default, LLMs perpetuate dominant modes of writing and language use while minimizing or hiding less common ones.
 As a result,...

 2. LLMs Prioritize Standard American English.
-Since White English-speaking men have dominated most writing-intensive sectors of the knowledge economy, such as, journalism, law, politics, medicine, academia, and perhaps most importantly, computer programming, writers and speakers of African American or Indigenous English that use forms of language with its own grammar, lexicon, slang, and history of resistance within the dominant culture, are penalized and shamed for writing as they speak.
+White English-speaking men have dominated most writing-intensive sectors of the knowledge economy, such as, journalism, law, politics, medicine, academia, and perhaps most importantly, computer programming.
+As a result, writers and speakers of African American, Indigenous English, and other sociolinguistic dialects that use forms of language with its own grammar, lexicon, slang, and history of resistance within the dominant culture, are penalized and shamed for writing as they speak.
 The default functionality and outputs of LLMs, therefore, can privilege forms of English writing developed primarily by the dominant culture.

 3. LLMs Do Not Protect User Privacy.
 ChatGPT and other platforms record and retain the entire content of your conversations with the systems.
-This means any information you enter, including personal information or any documents you ask the systems to revise, for example, is retained and cannot be removed.
+This means any information you enter, including personal information or, for example, any documents you ask the systems to revise is retained and cannot be removed.
 Although the American Data Privacy and Protection Act was being considered within the 117th Congress, there is no federal privacy law that regulates how these for-profit companies can store, use, or possibly sell information entered into their platforms.
 Given this, it is highly recommended that personal information should never be included in any queries.

-Given these and other factors, LLMs have significant deficiencies that still require attention to thorough proofreading and source verification, an ability to discern quality information from misleading, false, irrelevant, or even made up information, a capacity to interpret and critically analyze what you have found, and the skills required to extrapolate meaning from the research your have conducted.
-For help with these elements of research and writing, you should still contact a librarian for help.
+ANOTHER NOTE: LLMs have significant deficiencies that still require attention to thorough proofreading and source verification, an ability to discern quality information from misleading, false, irrelevant, or even made up information, a capacity to interpret and critically analyze what you have found, and the skills required to extrapolate meaning from the research your have conducted.
+For help with any or all of these elements of college-level research and writing, you should still contact a librarian for help.